HichamAgueny/llm-hpc-course/day2_multi_gpu/README.md

 ## Learning Objectives

 - Scale fine‑tuning to multiple GPUs using **FSDP** (Fully Sharded Data Parallel) or other distributed strategies.
 - Profile your distributed workloads to identify communication bottlenecks.
-(See the [Profiling Guide](../day1_single_gpu/profiling/README.md) for basics).
+(See the [Multi-GPU Profiling Guide](./profiling/README.md)).
 - Deploy LLMs for inference using **vLLM** for optimized throughput.
 - Compare performance between single‑GPU and multi‑GPU setups.